Monthly sales tax returns are due by the 23rd of the following month from the period filed.

 Example: January 1 through June 30 return is due on July 23rd and July 1 through December 31 return is due on January 23rd.

 Table of Contents

 The Ohio sales and use tax applies to the retail sale, lease, and rental of tangible personal property as well as the sale of selected services in Ohio.
 In transactions where sales tax was due but not collected by the vendor or seller, a use tax of equal amount is due from the customer.

-- File a return electronically — Ohio offers several options for electronic filing of sales tax returns, which is now required.
+- File a Return Electronically — Ohio offers several options for electronically filing sales and use tax returns, which is now required.
 Choose the method that best fits the needs of your business.

-- Make a payment — Ohio offers vendors several ways to remit sales tax.
-Learn more here.
+- Make a Payment — Ohio offers taxpayers several ways to remit sales and use tax.

-- Use Tax Calculator — Ohio law requires residents to pay the use tax on untaxed purchases made from an internet or catalog (remote) vendor.
-Sellers who have no physical presence in Ohio are not required to charge and collect the state and local sales tax.
+- Use Tax Calculator — Ohio law requires residents to pay the use tax on untaxed purchases made from an out-of-state (i.e. internet or catalog) seller, when the seller is not required to charge and collect the state and local sales tax.
 If you purchase merchandise from those sellers, the obligation rests with the consumer to pay the use tax, which is equivalent to paying sales tax.
 Please click on the Use Tax Calculator link to determine how much tax is owed on your untaxed purchases.

-- Direct payment program — Certain taxpayers have been authorized to pay sales and use tax directly to the state rather than through a vendor at the time of a purchase.
-Learn more here.
+- Direct Payment Program — Certain taxpayers have been authorized to pay sales and use tax directly to the state rather than through a vendor at the time of a purchase.

 - Vehicle Taxes — Answers to your tax questions, including a guide to responding to tax department contacts about your transaction.